*Last updated 9/9/10

 This is absolutely NOT a ridiculous question!
 When you run a business, getting your first core group of regular customers or clients is absolutely paramount to keeping the doors open!
 However, when it comes to having a viable therapy business- this question gets a little bit trickier.

-I am going to assume you have watched our 10+ hours of free trainings for therapists in private practice here, (if you haven't please go watch them now- like right now).
+I am going to assume you have taken our private practice challenge, (if you haven't please go do it - like right now).
 You already know that we are looking for QUALITY referrals that are a good match for your practice, and ones that fit with your business plan is key to a sustainable, impactful private practice.
 So where do you start?
 What are the FASTEST ways to grow a private practice reliably?

 Disclaimers for Therapists